David Tennant on stage: 20 years in the West End

 Starring in Kenneth Lonergan's Lobby Hero at the Donmar Warehouse in 2002, Matthew Fay praised his American accent, saying: "unlike some of the others in this all-British cast, (Tennant's American accent) is flawless.
 He exudes a kind of well-meaning hopelessness, talkative, yet, as he says, sometimes he feels he was 'born worn-out': the classic slacker."

-After his critically acclaimed performance as the Doctor in BBC's Doctor Who, he returned to the West End to star as Benedick in Much Ado About Nothing opposite Catherine Tate at the Wyndham's Theatre.
+After his critically acclaimed performance as the Doctor in BBC's Doctor Who, he returned to the West End to star as Benedick in Much Ado About Nothing opposite Catherine Tate at the Wyndham's Theatre in 2011.
 Peter Brown praised "Mr Tennant's obvious natural gift" on stage, delivering Shakespearean language as if it's "spoken on the streets of Glasgow on a daily basis."

 Originally published on